rolling-scopes/rsschool-app/docs/platform/about.md

 To leave the course, click the "Leave course" button in <span style="color:green_apple">[your profile](https://app.rs.school/profile)</span>, in the "Student Statistics" section.
 The course remains in the list, but you will not be able to complete tasks and track statistics.
 **Attention!** Clicking the "Leave course" button excludes the student from the course.
-You can readmittance on your own by clicking on the "Back to Course" button.
+You can re-enroll by clicking on the "Back to Course" button.

 #### My progress in the <span style="color:orange">`Total`</span> field on the Score page after passing the test has not been updated, what should I do?